Fellowships Alumni Network Study: The Role of Networks in Creating Social Impact

 - Fellowship networks support changes at every level of society.

-- Awareness of diversity, equity and inclusion (DEI) issues.
+- Fellowship programs foster an improved awareness of diversity, equity and inclusion (DEI) issues.

 Cohort friends became life-long relationships.
 There were inroads into professional opportunities at the beginning, but the personal realm was much more impactful and sustainable.
 It evolved into an emotional support network.”
 Arturo Gonzalez, Atlas Corps Fellowship, 2015

 This report aims to inform continued learning on how fellowship programs can support their alumni to drive positive social change.
 When considering the design and development of fellowship networks to foster meaningful engagement, donors and implementers should consider the following questions that align with these elements:

 - How can we build or strengthen relationships between alumni and provide space to develop friendships?

 - How can we elevate alumni experiences to support sharing and learning from one another?

 - How can we improve alumni access to professional development opportunities?